Martha Crone begins her 20th year as Garden Curator.

 During the year Clinton Odell provided the funds for another 100 aluminum plant labels, adding to those he had provided in previous years.

 Below: The front page of the new Self Conducted Tour brochure.
 It was eight pages, containing trail descriptions and a map.
+The map is shown in the 1947 history.
 An application for membership in The Friends was included.
 The brochure was printed by the Dayton Company.
 Donald Dayton, President of Daytons was on the Friends Board of Directors.
 PDF image of entire brochure.

 (1) Annual Reports of the Garden Curator to the Board of Park Commissioners - dated Feb, 4, 1953 to Charles E. Doell.